Homepage

 Note

-Step 6: Invoking GraphQL server-side
+Step 6: Invoking GraphQL Server-Side

-In the previous step we have implemented a form, which uppon submission triggers POST request to /contacts endpoint.
-Form values will be accessible via context.params.
-Because we have namespaced all input names, the values submitted by the user will be available via context.params.contact (i.e. context.params.contact.name will return value the User has entered).
-First, we have to create a Page, which will be invoked for the form submission:
+In the previous step, we created a form that, upon submission, triggers a POST request to the /contacts endpoint.
+The form values will be accessible via context.params.
+Since we namespaced all input names, the values submitted by the user will be available through context.params.contact.
+For example, context.params.contact.name will return the value entered by the user.

 app/views/pages/contacts/create.liquid